 1. You can camp at the official campsites in Shihtiping with wooden huts provided as reinforcement shelters for tents.
 Each hut can accommodate up to two 2-men tents.
 (More details on their Camping website — Mandarin only.)

 2. Go river-rafting along Xiuguluan River (秀姑巒溪).
 However, take note of dry season when the water is lesser and weak, but a slow powerless drift down the river allows more time to take in the scenic sights along the river.
 Check with the staff at your accommodation for more information before signing up.

 How to Get to Shihtiping?

-Take Hualien buses (花莲客运) that service between Hualien and Taitung (台东).
+Take Hualien buses (花莲客运) that ply the routes between Hualien and Taitung (台东).
 Alight at Shihtiping scenic spot directly.
 If you are not familiar with the area, ask the bus driver to inform you when the bus is reaching the destination.

 From Hualien, take Hualien Bus 1127 or Bus 1140 outside Hualien Train Station towards Taitung.
-About 2 hours.
+The journey is about 2 hours.

 From Taitung, take Hualien Bus 1127 from Taitung Train Station (about 2.5 hours) or Bus 1145 or Bus 9101 from Chenggong Township (成功乡).

 Planning the next trip to Taiwan?
 Get out of the cities and enjoy the countryside scenery of Shihtiping.